- Phone number

 I have a Diploma in Person-centred Supervision from the Metanoia Institute and part of my practice involves supervising the work of other counsellors/psychotherapists.

-I offer face to face supervision and have extensive experience of working with qualified therapists from a range of modalities who see both adult and child clients.
+I offer face-to-face and online supervision and have extensive experience of working with qualified therapists from a range of modalities who see both adult and child clients.
 I also have experience of supervising trainee or newly qualified therapists.

 As a supervisor, I aim to cultivate the same person-centred values and attitudes with my supervisee as those I bring to my own client work.
 A therapist’s work can be challenging and I find that the best way of facilitating their practice is to model in supervision the qualities they need to actualise to bring about change with their clients.